The Locker Room Code

 Amir didn’t respond.
 His father had once told him: “A badge can do two things—it can unleash the animal inside you, or it can remind you it’s there and make you spend your whole life trying to hold it back.”

 He replayed the subway incident in his mind, searching for another path.
 A better one.
 But the truth was, the man had lost it.
 He’d gone fully off the rails.
-Amir had seen it before—bad days that turned dangerous.
+Amir had seen it before, when bad days turned dangerous.

 The younger officer lingered for a moment, then moved on when Amir stayed quiet.

-Amir put on a clean pair of clothes - a simple NYPD t-shirt and jeans.
-He grabbed his duffel bag, which held his dirty clothes and gym clothes together, as well as his workout gear - a pair of gloves and a jump rope.
+Amir put on a clean pair of clothes: a simple NYPD t-shirt and jeans.
+He grabbed his duffel bag, which held his dirty clothes and gym clothes together, as well as his workout gear.
 He’d be heading over to Manfred’s MMA gym for his evening workout before finally heading home.

-As Amir exited the locker room, a uniformed officer from the front desk shouted towards Amir directly, “Kash!”
-That was his nickname.
-Amir’s full name was Amir Kashyap.
+As Amir exited the locker room, a uniformed officer from the front desk shouted towards Amir directly, “Amir!”
+The front desk called out to him.
 “The boss wants to see you.”

 Amir nodded and turned towards a flight of stairs.
 He made his way up to Deputy Inspector Christopher Mason’s office.
 Before he could knock on the door, Mason saw him and waved him in.

 Mason wore a polished uniform with a bushy mustache.
 Tall, with an old-school finesse, Mason peered at Amir with round eyes that seemed as though they possessed the ability of X-ray vision.
 He didn’t sleep much, and when he did, he didn’t sleep well.
-“You look good on camera,” Mason said, referring to the flood of social media posts already circulating.
+“You look good on camera,” Mason said, referring to the flood of social media posts already circulating about the arrest in the subway.

 Amir stood at attention.
 “Sir.”